TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-upgradeordowngradesqlserver.md

 	Customers who have [Software Assurance](https://www.microsoft.com/Licensing/licensing-programs/software-assurance-overview) and have access to [Volume Licensing Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) can obtain the installation media from the Center.

 	Alternately, you can use the setup media from a marketplace SQL Server VM image that has the desired version and edition.
 The following steps explain how to do this:
-	1. Either use an existing SQL Server VM, or deploy a SQL Server VM from the Azure marketplace that has the desired edition of SQL Server.
+	1. Either use an existing SQL Server VM, or deploy a SQL Server VM from the Azure marketplace that has the desired edition of SQL Server
-	2. RDP into this new SQL Server VM and navigate to where the SQL Server setup media is: `C:\SQLServerFull`.
+	2. RDP into this new SQL Server VM and navigate to where the SQL Server setup media is: `C:\SQLServerFull`
-	3. Copy over the directory to the intended VM and launch setup.exe.
+	3. Copy over the directory to the intended VM and launch setup.exe
-	4. If you created a new VM to obtain the media, remember to delete it to avoid the billing costs.
+	4. If you created a new VM to obtain the media, remember to delete it to avoid the billing costs

 ##  **Recommended Documents**